Azure/bicep/README.md

   * From what we know, this only affects using managed identities for resources.
 You can still include a hardcoded managed identity resource ID (i.e. `'/subscriptions/.../resourceGroups/.../providers/Microsoft.ManagedIdentity/...': {}`)
 * Bicep is currently not covered by [Azure support plans](https://azure.microsoft.com/en-us/support/plans/) as it is still in early development stages.
 Expect Bicep to be covered by all support plans starting on the 0.3 version.

+## FAQ

+**Why create a new language instead of using an existing one?**
+Bicep is more of a revision to the existing ARM template language rather than an entirely new language.
+While most of the syntax has been changed, the core functionality of ARM templates and the runtime remains the same.
+You have the same template functions, same resource declarations, etc. Part of the complexity with ARM Templates is due to the "DSL" being embedded inside of JSON.
+With Bicep, we are revising the syntax of this DSL and moving it into its own `.bicep` file format.
+Before going down this path, we closely evaluated using an existing high-level programming language, but ultimately determined that bicep would be easier to learn for our target audience.
+We are open to other implementations of bicep in other languages.

+**Why not focus your energy on Terraform or other third-party IaC offerings?**
+Using terraform can be a great choice depending on the requirements of the organization, and if you are happy using terraform there is no reason to switch.
+At Microsoft, we are actively investing to make sure the terraform on Azure experience is the best it can be.

+That being said, there is a huge customer base using ARM templates today because it provides a unique set of capabilities and benefits.
+We wanted to make the experience for those customers first-class as well, in addition to making it easier to start for Azure focused customers who have not yet transitioned to infra-as-code.

+Fundamentally, we believe that configuration languages and tools are always going to be polyglot and different users will prefer different tools for different situations.
+We want to make sure all of these tools are great on Azure, Bicep is only a part of that effort.

+**Is this ready for production use?
+If not, when will it be ready?**
+Not yet.
+We wanted to get the 0.1 release out quickly and get feedback while we still have an opportunity to make breaking changes.
+By the end of the year, we plan to ship an 0.3 release which will be at parity with what you can accomplish with ARM templates.
+At that point, we will start recommending production usage.

+**What are you looking for feedback on?**
+The language syntax and the tooling.
+Now is the best time to make breaking changes, so syntax feedback is very appreciated.

+**Is this only for Azure?**
+Bicep is a DSL focused on deploying end-to-end solutions in Azure.
+In practice, that usually means working with some non-Azure APIs (i.e. creating kubernetes deployments or users in a database), so we expect to provide some extensibility points.
+That being said, in the 0.1 release, you can only create Azure resources that are exposed through the ARM API.

+**What happens to my existing ARM Template investments?**
+One of our goals is to make the transition from ARM Templates to Bicep.
+We plan to ship a "decompiler" which will convert an ARM template into an equivalent Bicep file.
+We also will support using a standard ARM template as a Bicep module without converting it to bicep.

 ## Reference

 * [Complete language spec](./docs/spec/bicep.md)